seveas/git-spindle/docs/index.rst

 :file:`-` as filename, :file:`stdin` will be used, making it easy to pipe command output to github, for example: :command:`fortune | git hub gist -`

+.. describe:: git hub gists [<user>]

+List your gists, or those created by another user.

 Other
 -----
 .. describe:: git hub network